convox/docs/docs/networking/nlb.md

 ### NLB-only Services on EC2 launch type

 A Service that declares only `nlb:` ports (no `port:` field) and runs on a default EC2-launch Rack (no Fargate, no [Isolate](/reference/app-parameters/Isolate)) registers targets via the ECS service-linked role `AWSServiceRoleForECS`.
-AWS creates this role automatically on first ECS usage — if target registration fails on an NLB-only Service, confirm the role exists in the account.
+AWS creates this role automatically on first ECS usage.
+If target registration fails on an NLB-only Service, confirm the role exists in the account.
 Fargate and Isolate Services use `awsvpc` mode and register targets by IP, so the role requirement does not apply.

 ## See Also